raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step06.md

 ### Prepare the connectors

 The first stage will be to connect your line sensors to your Raspberry Pi.
-Normally, the type of line sensor used in this project needs to be connected to a **3V3** pin, but you’re going to run two sensors via the same power pin, so you’ll attach both of sensors to a **5V** pin.
+Normally, the type of line sensor used in this project needs to be connected to a **3V3** pin, but you’re going to run two sensors via the same power pin, so you’ll attach both sensors to a **5V** pin.

 Start by taking three of the female-female jumper leads and removing one of the connectors from the end of each lead with scissors.
 If you are using female-male jumper leads, make sure you remove the male end as you will need the female end to connect to the line sensors.

-Strip the plastic sheath of the bare ends to reveal about a centimeter of the multi-core wire beneath.
+Strip the plastic sheath of the bare ends to reveal about a centimetre of the multi-core wire beneath.

 ![Picture of three female jumper leads with one end of each lead stripper - taken from project "Build a line following robot"](https://projects-static.raspberrypi.org/projects/rpi-python-line-following/5231de01afcfc787873b5b674045505e9dad8f1c/en/images/stripped.jpg)